llinsenli/docker-ml/README.md

 - **Registry**: A storage and distribution system for Docker images, such as Docker Hub or private registries.
 You can pull pre-built images (e.g., `pytorch/pytorch`) or push your own images to share them.

 ### Docker Lifecycle
 1. **Build an Image**: Use a `Dockerfile` to define the environment (e.g., base image, dependencies, code).
 Run `docker build` to create the image.
+The `docker build` command executes all instructions in the `Dockerfile` except CMD, building the image.
+These instructions set up the image’s filesystem and environment.
 2. **Store the Image**: Images are stored locally in Docker’s storage (e.g., `/var/lib/docker` on Linux).
 Optionally, push to a registry like Docker Hub.
-3. **Run a Container**: Use `docker run` to create and start a container from an image.
-The container executes the code and may create files (e.g., model weights).
+3. **Run a Container**: Use `docker run` to create and start a container from an pre-built image by executes the `CMD` in `Dockerfile`.
+The container executes the code and may create files (e.g., model weights) or read in dataset.
 Without Volume Mounts `-v`, outputs are stored in the container’s `/app/output` and are lost with `--rm` or require manual extraction from a stopped container.
 With Volume Mounts `-v`, outputs are saved directly to the host’s `./output` directory and persist after the container is deleted.
 4. **Manage Containers**: Containers stop when their main process ends.
 You can delete them (`docker rm`), restart them (`docker start`), or auto-delete after execution (`--rm`).
 5. **Share Images**: Push images to a registry for use on other machines (e.g., HPC) or export/import as `.tar` files.